 The Wellness Center offers a limited number of online appointments daily that can be scheduled through Open Communicator.
 If you require a same-day appointment or have scheduling limitations, please call Dial-a-Nurse at 773.508.8883.

 All Loyola students must complete the two-step process to verify proof of immunity.
-Step 1: Complete the Self-Service Immunization Module.
-Step 2: Submit your official immunization record (from your high school or a healthcare provider) to the Wellness Center via fax, mail, or in person.
+Step 1: Enter your immunizations on LOCUS.
+Step 2: Submit your official immunization record to the Wellness Center via fax, mail, or in person.
 Deadline for incoming students is August 1.
-Click for more of this story...

 Welcome to your online health magazine!
 You can access monthly articles about health topics that are relevant to you and learn more about events related to your health taking place at Loyola.